By The Hospitable Team

 Reviews influence your earnings as a host.

 How Does Airbnb Work for Owners?

 Airbnb has different hosting options.
 You can rent out the extra space in your home or your entire home, and you can host experiences in your area.

 So how does Airbnb work for owners who want to rent out their property?
-Airbnb allows you to list not just homes but all sorts of accommodation, including houseboats, tents, single rooms, and treehouses.
+Airbnb allows you to list not just homes but all accommodations, including houseboats, tents, single rooms, RVs, and treehouses.
 It caters to all types of travelers, so you can also find some of the most expensive properties that attract guests looking for luxury experiences.

 To become an Airbnb host, you need to create a free account on the platform.
-But first, you should check your local laws and regulations to make sure that there are no Airbnb restrictions in your area.
+But first, you should check your local laws and regulations to ensure that short-term rentals are legal and there are no Airbnb restrictions in your area.
 In many cities, you must register, get a permit, or obtain a license before listing your property or accepting guests.
 And certain types of short-term bookings may be prohibited altogether.
 You should also be aware of the vacation rental tax rules in your location.

-If you click on Become a Host in the upper right corner of the Airbnb page, you’ll be able to create a listing for your rental space.
+If you click on Become a Host in the upper right corner of the Airbnb page, you can create a listing for your rental space.
 Hosts don’t have to pay to list their properties.
 A host service fee (commission of 3%) is only charged upon confirmed bookings.

 Your income as a host may vary depending on your property location and the existing demand for Airbnb travel.
-The hosts who typically earn more are the ones with an entrepreneurial mindset who treat their rental as a business.
+The hosts who typically earn more have an entrepreneurial mindset and treat their rental as a business.